deepbrook/Pysher/README.md

 Pysher
 =============

-`pysher` is a python module for handling pusher websockets
+`pysher` is a python module for handling pusher websockets.
+It is based on @ekulyk's `PythonPusherClient`.
+This fork is meant as a continuation of the project and is actively maintained.
+A key difference is the dropped support for pre-3.5 Python versions.

 Installation
 ------------